 Your mental and emotional health is so important.
 You have to always take care of your mental and emotional health.
 So that you don’t hit rock bottom and develop habits you can’t get yourself out of (like drug abuse); or do something untoward – which may even harm you, others, or mar your life!
 Depression, paranoia, and anxiety have been my biggest enemies.
 I have learnt to deal with them in a very good and positive way.
 I have also learnt to remove myself from toxic people and those who do not have my best interest at heart.
 If people aren’t good for my mental and emotional health, I will not allow myself to be around them.

-I hope to talk to you more, about mental and emotional health issues (because emotional health affects mental health – or vice vasa) in our community.
+I hope to talk to you more, about mental such as depression and anxiety.
+And emotional health issues (because emotional health affects mental health – or vice vasa) in our community.
 They are real and they need to be properly and openly addressed.

 For anyone who is experiencing anything similar, I recommend that you find something which is good; and which makes you happy.
 Or allows you to escape – even for a while: and ensure that you stick to it – often.
 The brief respite it provides for you, maybe all that you need to get yourself back on solid/staple track.